chantzos/__/README.md

 This master process by default can start, manage and close unlimited new applications, unless again is forbidden (like a very specialized task that needs to reduce the risks).
-The first four Fn keys are dedicated to those taskes, like the F1 for instance, which is binded to bring in the foreground the previously focused application, or if there isn't one to start a default based on the settings.
+The first four Fn keys are dedicated to those tasks, like the F1 for instance, which is binded to bring in the foreground the previously focused application, or if there isn't one to start a default based on the settings.